Maximilian Beier: Club career

+TSG Hoffenheim

+2020–21: Professional debut

 Beier started playing football for Brandenburger SC Süd, then moved to Energie Cottbus, almost quitting football because of homesickness.
 Beier moved to TSG Hoffenheim at the age of 15, where he made his professional debut in the Bundesliga in a 1–0 defeat against Freiburg on 8 February 2020, coming on in the 88th minute for Robert Skov.
 Later that year, on 10 December, he recorded his first goals by scoring twice and providing an assist in a 4–1 win against Gent in the Europa League.

+2021–2023: Loan to Hannover 96

 On 19 August 2021, Beier was loaned out to Hannover 96 for one season.
 The loan was extended for the 2022–23 season on 8 June 2022.

+2023–24: Return to Hoffenheim and breakthrough

 He returned to Hoffenheim for the 2023–24 season, and became the club's top scorer, netting 16 goals across 33 games.